hrichiksite/NavigationExtention/README.md

 ## Roadmap:-
 - [x] Project Started
-- [ ] Supported To Compile It As A Extention To Use
+- [ ] To Compile It As An Extention To Use
 - [ ] Testing
 - [ ] Make Compilable With Kodular
 - [ ] Supported